-The study was conducted at the Department of Ophthalmology.
-PGMI/ Ameer-Ud-Din Medical College, Lahore, from 1st July to 31s December 2018 after permission from IRB.
+The study was conducted at the Department of Ophthalmology, PGMI/ Ameer-Ud-Din Medical College, Lahore, from 1st July to 31st December 2018 after approval of Ethical Review Board.
 It was a weak experimental study design as we only had the intervention group and there was no randomization.
-Sampling was done by nonprobability purposive sampling technique.
-The residents of 1st, 2nd, 3rd and 4th year residency purposely sought out predetermined surgical procedures without randomization.
+Sampling was done by non-probability purposive sampling technique.
+The residents of 1st 2nd, 3rd and 4th year residency purposely sought out predetermined surgical procedures without randomization.
 A total of 20 residents, five residents from each year of residency i.e. 1st, 2nd, 3rd and 4th year were included in the study while cases were equally divided in each year residents.
 G-power statistical software version 3.1 was used for sample size determination.
 Sample size was calculated taken expected mean VOPS score as 8.4 ± 1.08.
-The calculated effective size and power (1-β) were 0.83 and 0.95 respectively.
+The calculated effective size and power $(1-\beta)$ were 0.83 and 0.95 respectively.
 A total of 18 were required to justify the effectiveness of the VOPS.
 However, we considered (n=20) residents to have a margin of 10% in cases of dropouts.